arupsarkar-sfdc/Misc/README_DataCloud_Patterns.md

 # Salesforce Data Cloud Architecture: Design Patterns Analysis

+## Reference

+This analysis uses design pattern definitions and concepts from:
+- **Refactoring.Guru Design Patterns**: https://refactoring.guru/design-patterns
+- Gang of Four (GoF) Design Patterns
+- Modern Architectural Patterns

 ## Executive Summary

 This analysis maps the Salesforce Data Cloud enterprise architecture to classical software design patterns from the Gang of Four (GoF) and modern architectural patterns.
-The architecture demonstrates a sophisticated implementation of multiple patterns working in concert to create a scalable, maintainable, and intelligent data platform.
+The architecture implements multiple patterns that work together to create a scalable, maintainable, and intelligent data platform.

 ---